-The coalition has been campaigning for the UK government to achieve early and effective transposition and implementation of these requirements, and to ensure that the country- and project-level payment data published under the Directives meet Open Data principles and that UK Extractive Industries Transparency Initiative (EITI) data does the same.
+The coalition campaigned, and worked with, the UK Government to achieve early and effective UK transposition and implementation of these requirements, and to ensure that the country- and project-level payment data published under the Directives meets Open Data principles and that UK Extractive Industries Transparency Initiative (EITI) data does the same.

 PWYP UK also works with the PWYP International Secretariat and other country coalitions on broadening mandatory disclosure rules to other capital markets.